-Industries are offering long duration internships (2 to 3 months) during final year final semester.
+The institute has 27 active MOU with various industries.
+These MOUs are helping students to interact with the industry to learn and apply gained knowledge in the industry.
+MOUs are helping students to get trained in the industry through internships and placements in the industry.
+Industries are offering long duration internships (3 to 6 months) during final year final semester.
 This is helping students to become system conversant & deliver early output to industry.
-Total 53 companies visited campus for recruitment drives and students have received 772 job offers with highest package of Rs.
-14 Lakh.
+Total 79 companies visited campus for recruitment drives and students have received 347 job offers with highest package of Rs.
+12.5 Lakh.

-File Description Documents Appropriate link in the institutional website https://witsolapur.org/wp- content/uploads/2023/07/Distictiveness.pdf Any other relevant information No File Uploaded collaborations, Innovation and R&D etc. Following is the action plan:
+File Description Documents Appropriate link in the institutional website https://witsolapur.org/wp-content/uploads/ 2024/05/7.3.1-Appropriate-link-in-the- institutional-website.pdf Any other relevant information No File Uploaded